primitivefinance/rmm-ethers/README.md

 > Warning: Currently failing for node versions above 14.7.4.
 Unresolved promises are not handled in the higher node versions, and instead the process is exited with a non-zero error code.

+> Work in progress: This script is still being improved!
+Consider it an alpha version.

 Deploy pools in the config of the `deploy-pools.ts` script:

 ```bash